rickhull/buildar/README.md

 	  # ...
     end

-That is actually the minimal Rakefile needed for Buildar to operate.
+That is basically the [minimal Rakefile needed for Buildar to operate](https://github.com/rickhull/buildar/blob/master/examples/minimal.rb).
 However, this would generate a crappy gem full of "FIX" throughout its metadata.

 Dogfood
 -------